 If you're unsure it's BV, check for other causes of unusual vaginal discharge.

-Non-urgent advice: See a GP or go to a sexual health clinic if you think you have BV
+Non-urgent advice: See a GP or go to a sexual health clinic if:

-The condition is not usually serious, but you'll need to be treated with antibiotics if you do have BV.
+The condition is not usually serious, but you'll need to be treated with antibiotics if you do have it.

-It's also important to seek treatment if you're pregnant as there's a small chance that BV can cause complications with pregnancy.
+It's also important to seek treatment if you're pregnant as there's a small chance it can cause complications with pregnancy.